r7b7/scalable-system-design/papers/spring-security.md

 In the previous use case, we created a client that was assigned a few default scopes by keycloak itself.
 Token generated for that client was then passed in the header of resource server's API call.

 In this use case, we want to only allow API calls with a certain scope to access our resources.
 This way we can enforce scope level authorization on clients.
-This way we can also enforce access at a granular level by allowing specific clients to perform authrized actions like read, write etc.
+This way we can also enforce access at a granular level by allowing specific clients to perform authorized actions like read, write etc.

 From our previous use case, we would borrow the client and add one additional scope to it.
 ![Scope Screen](images/scope-screen.png)